top of page

 Why is running so hard when you start?

 When you first start running and you go for a run and 2 minutes in you feel like you are going to pass out, it can feel pretty demoralising.
-You see other runners going for 30 minutes and wonder if they are just built different.
+You see other runners going for 30 minutes and wonder if they are just built differently.
 This is a feeling pretty much all new runners have.

-When you start running, even if you are a reasonably fit individual from football, gym or whatever sports you like, you are likely to struggle!
+When you start running, even if you are a reasonably fit individual from football, gym, or whatever sports you like, you are likely to struggle!

 When you run your muscles, which are not used to running, will require a lot of oxygen!
 However, if you have not run a lot before then you will not have many red blood cells, your red blood cells will not carry much oxygen, your body will not be able to use oxygen efficiently and your lung capacity will probably not be amazing.

 All of these things are going to make running a lot harder for you when you start and give you that horrible feeling in your legs and lungs that screams for you to stop!
-But you also have the mental struggle of running when it is something new to you, when you feel all the things which tell you to stop running it becomes very easy to listen to that voice.
+But you also have the mental struggle of running when it is something new to you, when you feel all the things that tell you to stop running it becomes very easy to listen to that voice.

 How to run for longer

-Run/Walk
+1) Run/Walk

-When you first start running it can seem pointless to go out and do a few minutes of running and then having to have a shower and everything- seems like a lot of work for a short run right?
+When you first start running it can seem pointless to go out and do a few minutes of running and then having to have a shower and everything- seems like a lot of work for a short run, right?

 However, if you implement a run/walk strategy then you can get longer out of your run and also get the health benefits of walking too.

-Don't go too fast at the start
+2) Don't go too fast at the start

 Your attitude towards learning how to run for longer should be the same, start off very slow and ease yourself into it.
 However fast you start running you will probably feel reasonably okay because it will take a couple minutes for the lactate acid to build up and your body to tell you that you have started off too fast.

-Vary the runs you are doing
+3) Vary the runs you are doing

 When I first started running I would often just go out and run 15 minutes 3 or 4 times a week.
 However you should include a long run once a week, you should do some strides at least once a week (just go and run 50m fast and have a slow walk back), and you should also do some short and slow runs to get used to the feeling of running and it not being super hard- this is like a recovery run.

-Stay consistent
+4) Stay consistent

-Learn how to run with good form
+5) Learn how to run with good form

 Imagine you had a car and you were trying to get places by using as little fuel as possible, you would need everything to be as efficient as it can be.
 Running is no different, if when you run you waste loads of energy then you are going to be running slower and getting tired faster.